 If another employee was to ask you to do something you know is wrong, but would make your task easier, how would you handle the situation?

 Your general laborers will often be working in difficult settings, such as warehouses or loading docks, and the work is difficult.
 However, the work is designed to keep the workers as safe as possible.
-Workers who start to take short cuts, or are swayed by others into doing so, can wreck havoc across your workplace.
+Workers who start to take short cuts, or are swayed by others into doing so, can wreak havoc across your workplace.

 Do you know what we do as a company?